 Increased sample size is desirable because it generally has a positive effect on the confidence levels for the reported data, thereby increasing the confidence for statewide reporting.
 One way to increase the sample size is to combine data collected in different years.
 For status monitoring reporting, three years of annually collected status monitoring network data are used.
-The increase in sample size allows statewide reporting with 95% confidence levels at $\pm < 10\%$ .
+The increase in sample size allows statewide reporting with 95% confidence levels at $\pm < 10\%$.

 The process of analyzing three years of data requires several steps which are important to maintaining the statistical integrity of the analyses.
 First, for each water resource, site evaluation data and results files for each of the three years are merged to provide a combined site evaluation R data frame and a combined results R data frame.
 The FDEPgetdata R package functions described in Part II - Data Extraction perform the data merging as part of the data retrieval process when the user specifies multiple water resources or years.
-These two combined data sets are checked to ensure that all data fields of interest are populated for all three years.
-If there are data fields in the site evaluations data that are missing values for one or more years, the site evaluations data may need to be reextracted after the GWIS SITE\EVALUATIONS table is updated by the Data Coordinator.
+These two combined data sets are checked to ensure that all data fields of interest are populated for all three years, the site evaluations data may need to be reextracted after the GWIS SITE_EVALUATIONS table is updated by the Data Coordinator.
 If there are data fields in the results file that are missing values for one or more years (usually due to an analyte being dropped from or added to the analyte list), a decision must be made regarding whether to include those analytes in the analysis.
 It is desirable to keep as many analytes as possible in the final three-year result file.

 The next step is to make sure the wells or waterbody segments in the combined site evaluations data exist in the final year's water resource coverage.
 For example, only the water resource coverage for 2017 is used in the 2015-2017 analysis.
 The location of the sites sampled for 2015 and 2016 are checked to make sure they came from wells or waterbodies present in the 2017 water resource coverage.
 Any sites that are not a part of the final year's water resource coverage are removed from the combined exclusions and results files before processing.
 WMS staff have developed several tools to accomplish these checks.
-An ArcGIS Pro python script geoprocessing tool (saved on DEP server

-\\floridadep\data\dear\wqap\sol\z\gis\SurfaceWaterTool\SiteEvaluations) is used to identify sites to be removed when performing multi-year surface water analyses.
-The getdata\aq\exclusions\multi\yr function in the FDEPgetdata package is used to identify wells to be removed when performing multi-year groundwater analyses,
+The getdata fw site removals and getdata_lake_site_removals functions in the FDEPdetdata package are used to identify sites to be removed when performing multi-year surface water analyses.
+The getdata_aq_exclusions_multi_yr function in the FDEPgetdata package is used to identify wells to be removed when performing multi-year groundwater analyses.